business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 4. Adhere to safety protocols.

-Preventing injuries is a crucial way to avert lawsuits and mitigate the effect of any lawsuits that occur.
+Preventing injuries is a crucial way to avert lawsuits and mitigate the effects of any lawsuits that occur.
 You’ll be able to point to your safety measures and show that your business is not negligent.

 FYIDid you know